 Tabular data stored in a spreadsheet can be saved in CSV (comma separated values) file format for upload to ProtaBank.
 Unless you only have a handful of variants, a CSV file is typically preferred over entering the data manually.
 A separate CSV file should therefore be created for each data set.

 File format: A new line is used for each mutant sequence, with each of the data values separated by a comma.
-The mutant must be specified first (in column 0), followed by its associated experimental assay/computational protocol/derived data (in columns 1, 2, 3, 4, etc.).
-ProtaBank ignores lines where the first column is empty; an empty column 0 can therefore be used if you want to keep comments, labels, headers etc. in your CSV file.
+Typically the mutant is specified first (in column 1), followed by its associated experimental assay/computational protocol/derived data (in columns 2, 3, 4, etc.).
+You may keep comments, labels, headers etc. in your CSV file in additional columns.

 Data can be numerical, given as a range or limit (e.g., 20–30, >99), or qualitative (e.g., text such as "unfolded" can be used to indicate that the protein was unfolded, "ND" or "NA" can be entered to indicate that a value was not determined or does not apply, etc.).
 This type of "negative data" provides information and is encouraged (as opposed to leaving the data field blank).
 If your data includes standard errors or standard deviations, these should be entered in a separate data column in the CSV file.
 See FAQs for details and CSV file examples.